Because the truth matters.

 Currently, the standard blood test used to monitor colorectal cancer (CRC) patients for recurrence is carcinoembryonic antigen (CEA).
 Although CEA has been used for over three decades to monitor patients, the test may yield false positive results that can be caused by smoking and other non-cancerous conditions.1

 “CEA is insufficiently sensitive to be used alone.
-It is therefore essential to augment CEA monitoring with another diagnostic modality in order to avoid missed cases…[the goal of monitoring] is not simply the detection of recurrence, but the ability to detect recurrent disease as early as possible to facilitate intervention and cure.”2
+It is therefore essential to augment CEA monitoring with another diagnostic modality in order to avoid missed cases.”2

 Colvera is a simple blood test that identifies the presence of two altered genes, BCAT1 and IKZF1, in ctDNA, when present show a high concordance of colorectal cancer recurrence.
 Colvera may help you make a more informed decision about whether additional follow-up, such as radiological imaging, should be considered.

 In a recent clinical study, Colvera detected twice the number of recurrent CRC cases compared to CEA.
-Of 122 patients who were tested after completion of their initial therapy, 28 patients developed a recurrent CRC and Colvera detected recurrence in 19 of these 28 patients compared to only 9 of 28 patients detected by CEA.3
+Of 122 patients who were tested after completion of their initial therapy, 28 patients developed a recurrent CRC and Colvera detected recurrence in 19 of these 28 patients compared to only 9 of 28 patients detected by CEA.4